-The device the creators set up, where viewers know in the back of their minds there's a happy ending, helps ground the show, he said.
-It's comforting to know things turn out OK, and that knowledge enables writers to show the harder chapters in their lives.
+The device the creators set up, where viewers know the characters are settled and happy in 20 years, helps ground the show.
+The knowledge enables writers to explore harder chapters in the characters' lives.

 "How I Met Your Mother" was born of the creators' own experiences.
-They moved out to Hollywood together to try and make it as they approached age 30, after having worked as writers for David Letterman.
-They missed New York, and were reflective of the times they had gone through in their 20s.
+They worked as writers for David Letterman and moved to Hollywood as they approached age 30.
+They missed New York and would reminisce about the times they had gone through in their 20s.

-The show's set is a congenial one, with a calm warmth that flows through veteran director Pamela Fryman.
+The show's set is congenial, with a calm warmth that flows through veteran director Pamela Fryman.
 Cast members have busy separate professional lives.
-Segel is a genuine movie star ("The Muppets" and "Forgetting Sarah Marshall"), Harris is a go-to awards show host and Radnor just directed his second film ("Liberal Arts") to open at Sundance.
+Segel is a genuine movie star ("The Muppets" and "Forgetting Sarah Marshall"), Harris is a go-to awards show host and Radnor just directed his second film ("Liberal Arts").

 "It's really a well-oiled machine here," Segel said.
 "You just come and do it and hang out with your friends.
 It kind of feels like going to summer camp every day."

 The actors say they've been kept interested by how the show has explored storylines beyond sitcom wisecracks.
 Robin learned recently that she was unable to conceive and bear children.
-Lily is pregnant and the couple bought a house on Long Island, while Marshall experienced the death of his father.
+Lily is pregnant and the couple bought a house on Long Island.
+Marshall's father died.

 The death of Marshall's father was one of the creators' secrets.
-The news wasn't distributed ahead of time, because some stolen scripts had found their way to the Internet before the episode aired.
-Segel learned as Marshall did, when Lily told him with cameras rolling.
+To protect against leaks, the full script wasn't distributed ahead of time.
+Segel learned the news as Marshall did, when Lily told him with cameras rolling.

 When the episode aired, Thomas' wife, who had recently lost her mother, complimented him on writing Marshall's shocked reaction of "I'm not ready for this."
-He had to tell her that it was ad-libbed, not written.
+He had to tell her that it was ad-libbed.
 One take.
 Segel said it made for a better performance.